rjwalls/rjwalls.github.io/index.md

 **Students!**: I am currently looking for motivated and qualified students.
 If you are a WPI student, please send me an email or stop by.
 If you are outside of WPI, I invite you to apply and then contact me.
+Use keyword fignewtons for a more rapid response.

 ### About Me

-I am an assistant professor in the Department of Computer Science at [Worcester Polytechnic Institute](https://www.wpi.edu/academics/departments/computer-science) and a proud member of [The Cake Lab](https://cake-lab.github.io/).
+I am an assistant professor in the Department of Computer Science at [Worcester Polytechnic Institute](https://www.wpi.edu/academics/departments/computer-science) and a proud member of [The Cake Lab](https://cake-lab.github.io/) and the Applied Logic and Security research group.
 My current interests focus on systems security and performance and my projects often lie at the intersection of software and hardware.
 Checkout our lab's [project page](https://cake-lab.github.io/projects/) to learn more about some of my